 It’s the final week of the SAP Open in San Jose.
 The tournament, which is the second-oldest in the United States, is moving to South America in 2014.
-It’s another in a long line of signs that point to a giant neon flashing sign saying: “Tennis in the United States is Dying.”
+It’s another in a long line of losses that point to a giant-neon-flashing sign saying: “Tennis in the United States is Dying.”

 The SAP Open has never attracted an incredibly deep field of international competitors, but it has always attracted the top American talent.
 In past generations this included John McEnroe, Andre Agassi, Michael Chang, Andy Roddick, and James Blake.
 These days, the tournament still attracts the top American talent.
 It’s just that these days, that talent looks a little different.

 Meet John Isner and Sam Querrey.
 Formerly background players and supporting guest-stars on the stage of American tennis, they are now the leading men.
 Ranked No. 16 and No. 20 respectively, the best friends teamed together to (barely) lead the USA Davis Cup team to a victory over Brazil in the first round of Davis Cup competition a couple of weeks ago.
 They’ve been around for about six years, but now with the ATP tour back in the United States for the first time since Roddick’s retirement, the spotlight on them will be brighter than ever.